ethereum/EIPs/eip-draft_TCT_abbrev.md

   TODO: Remove this comment before submitting
 -->

 This proposal is necessary since the Ethereum protocol does not ensure the safety features on the design level.
+It stems from the recognition of the significant obstacles faced by smart contracts in terms of trustworthiness due to security bugs and trapdoors.
+While smart contracts are crucial elements of decentralized technologies, their vulnerabilities pose a challenge to their widespread adoption.
+Conventional smart contract verification and auditing helps a lot, but it only tries to find as many vulnerabilities as possible in the development and testing phases.
+However, in real cases, we suffer from the unintentional vulnerabilities and logical trapdoors which lead to lack of transparency and trustworthiness of smart contract.

 ## Specification